-Our preschool program is about play; about being comfortable outdoors and being part of a living community of other children, adults and the natural world.
-Drawing inspiration from Enki, Waldorf and Nature Schools, the Knowlesville Forest Preschool engages the whole child – head, heart and hands.
+Our early childhood program is about play; about being comfortable outdoors and being part of a living community of other children, adults and the natural world.
+Drawing inspiration from Enki, Waldorf and Nature Schools, the Knowlesville Forest Kindergarten engages the whole child – head, heart and hands.
 We set up our play and learning spaces outdoors as much as possible during the fall and the spring under the canopy of the forest by the larger school building.
-A 16-foot yurt is our retreat for quiet play & resting as needed.
 Through the woods, past the frog pond and out through the cedar grove, our meadow garden has veggies for harvesting and a wide-open field for movement games.
-This is the realm of the forest preschooler.
+This is the realm of the young child.
 A place where the natural world is home-base and we make and grow things with our hands.

 Read more about our head, heart and hands approach to education below.
-Also for more information about the Junior Elementary program or to arrange a visit, contact our lead teacher Tegan Wong-Daugherty by email or call the school at 506-375-6400.
+Please contact us more information about any of our programs or to arrange a visit, by e-mailing email@example.com or call the school at 506-375-6400.

 At the Art & Nature School we offer opportunities for children to explore and learn in ways that engage their whole being and cultivates independent thinking and creative problem-solving.
 We use a combination of Waldorf and Enki Inspired Curriculum that nurtures the head, heart and hands of the children.

 Thinking and Knowledge